 STANDARD COMPLIANCE STATEMENT COA INTERPRETATIONS & TIPS DRAFT/COMPLIANCE This column is applicable to candidacy programs only!
 3.3.1: The program describes its administrative structure and shows how it provides the necessary autonomy to achieve the program's mission and goals.
 Narrative describes the program's administrative structure across all program options.
 Narrative demonstrates how the program's administrative structure provides the necessary autonomy to achieve the program's mission and goals across all program options.
 Discuss the program's location in the institutional authority structure.
 How are decisions made?
 What is the program's role in the decision-making process?
 Discuss authority, accountability, and autonomy.
 "Autonomy" is a relative term defined by the program.
 Does the program have sufficient latitude to effectively implement its mission and goals?
+It is helpful to make a statement of autonomy; a professional judgment of the program's latitude to actualize its mission and goals.
 It is helpful to discuss the program's location in the institutional authority structure in the context of comparable programs.
 For example, to what extent is the social work program's locus in the hierarchy similar to nursing, physical therapy, psychology, etc. It is helpful to provide an institutional organizational chart.
 It is helpful to provide a program-level organizational chart.
 Use subheadings to clearly address each component of the standard.
-Each program option should be explicitly addressed in response to each standard.
 DRAFT AT BENCHMARK 1 COMPLIANCE AT BENCHMARK 2 and 3